-On a big sales event like Amazon Prime Day, we always have a hot wish list of items that we hope will get some big discounts and we bet you do too.
+If you're hoping to get some great Amazon Prime Day deals, we always have a hot wish list of items that we're wondering if they'll get some big discounts and we bet you do too.
 And if you've been waiting to get involved with the world of smart speakers, we imagine the Google Home Mini has caught your eye.

 Of course, Amazon will be hoping hope to sell huge numbers of Amazon Echo and Amazon Echo Dot speakers on Prime Day - and they probably will.
 We're well used to seeing Amazon discount multiple Echo smart devices on days like Prime Day, Black Friday and just for the hell of it at multiple times during the year.